a95128/PL2024/TP6/README.md

 ! = a+b
 c = a*b /(a/b)

-garantindo a prioridade dos operados
+garantindo a prioridade dos operadores

 ## IMPLEMENTAÇÃO